 For staff and visitors of the clinic this Workplace Health and Safety SharePoint Hub will provide a detailed and current guidance for your WHS needs.

-As the primary duty holder, MAT Health Clinic (MCH) being the PCBU must ensure so far as is reasonably practicable the:
+As the Employer, the primary duty holder PCBU – MAT Health Clinic (MCH), has the responsibility and must ensure, so far as is reasonably practicable, the:

 - provision and maintenance of a safe work environment;